garden-io/garden/docs/reference/module-types/jib-container.md

           # information.
           defaultGroup:

-    # This feature has been deleted.
-    localMode:
-      # The reverse port-forwards configuration for the local application.
-      ports:
-        - # The local port to be used for reverse port-forward.
-          local:

-          # The remote port to be used for reverse port-forward.
-          remote:

-      # The command to run the local application.
-If not present, then the local application should be started
-      # manually.
-      command:

-      # Specifies restarting policy for the local application.
-By default, the local application will be restarting
-      # infinitely with 1000ms between attempts.
-      restart:
-        # Delay in milliseconds between the local application restart attempts.
-The default value is 1000ms.
-        delayMsec: 1000

-        # Max number of the local application restarts.
-Unlimited by default.
-        max: .inf

     # Specify an image ID to deploy.
 Should be a valid Docker image identifier.
 Required if no `build` is specified.
     image: